-Campus Advisors are 'required' to attend late-night and weekend campus activities, events, and programs; excludes meetings.
-Advisor's failure to attend a late-night or weekend activity, event, or program may result in cancellation.
+Campus Advisors are 'required' to attend late-night and weekend campus activities, events and programs; excludes meetings.
+Advisors failure to attend a late-night or weekend activity, event or program may result in cancellation.

-Late-night activities, events and programs shall be defined as any activity, event or program that starts or ends after 8:00 pm.
-Weekend activities, events or programs shall be defined as any activity, event, or program that takes place on Saturday or Sunday.
+Late-night activities, events and programs shall be defined as any activity, event or program that starts or ends after 11:00 pm.
+Weekend activities, events or programs shall be defined as any activity, event or program that takes place on Saturday or Sunday.

-Section 4: UNIVERSITY EVENT SPACE REQUEST PROCESS
+Chapter 4.
+UNIVERSITY EVENT SPACE REQUEST PROCESS

-All student organization activities, events or programs on-or-off campus must be registered with the Department of Student Life.
-All student organizations must request University space through Astra along with submitting an event registration in Presence.
+All student organization activities, events or programs on-or-off campus must be registered with the Department of Campus Life.
+All student organizations must request for University space through Astra.

 Event requests must be submitted a minimum of 10 business days before the scheduled date and require a minimum of 5 business days to be processed.
-Please refer to the Campus Party and Major Events Policy found on the Student Life website.
+Please refer to the Campus Party and Major Events Policy found on the Campus Life website.

-All events, programs, and meetings involving a set-up require a schematic and a scheduled walk-through with a designated Student Life staff member.
+All events, programs and meetings involving a set-up require a schematic and a scheduled walk-through with a designated Campus Life staff member.
 Event set-up requests must be submitted a minimum of five (5) business days prior to the scheduled date.